 Finish: fairly long, on herbal notes, black tea and earthy wood spices.

 Well, on its own this is a really good whisky.
 But the distillery is selling it with an implicit promise of the masterful 1993 character and that’s not the case.
 This is in fact a skilful mix of what’s left in the warehouse, but it’s lighter, less complex and especially less fruity than what we were hoping for.
-Available from Master of Malt or a sample from The Whisky Exchange.
+Available from Master of Malt or The Whisky Exchange.